Sicilian architecture in Noto

-Directly opposite the cathedral is the Ducezio Palace, which is the town hall.
-Designed by Sicilian architect Vincenzo Sinatra in 1746, he took inspiration from the style of French palaces from the 17th century to build the palace.
+Directly opposite Noto Cathedral is the Ducezio Palace, which is the town hall.
+It was designed by Sicilian architect Vincenzo Sinatra in 1746.
+He took inspiration from the style of French palaces from the 17th century to build the palace.
 Its oval hall inside has Louis XV-style mirrors created by another Sicilian craftsman.

 His love of Sicilian Baroque and Neo-Classical architecture is evident just by looking at his work.
 Along with Ducezio Palace, Sinatra also worked on the Church of Monte Vergine and the Church of S. Giovanni Battista.

 Undoubtedly the best way to see the historic centre of Noto is by foot.
-Though you can drive into the city, you’ll be missing out on the quaint streets and all its architecture by staying in the car.
+Though you can also drive into the city, you’ll be missing out on the quaint streets by staying in the car.
 That, plus the streets are so narrow, you may just spend more time in the car than exploring.

 If you’re lucky to visit during the month of May, don’t miss out on the annual flower festival, the Infiorata di Noto.
-Every year, the street of Via Nicolaci is adorned with pictures and ornaments all in floral display.
-Though I missed it, I still managed to see some streets with hints of Noto’s floral charms.
+Every year, the street of Via Nicolaci is adorned with pictures and also ornaments all in floral display.
+Though I wasn’t there for the festival, I still managed to see some streets with hints of Noto’s floral charms.

-Via Nicolaci is also home to the spectacular purely Baroque Villadorata Palace.
-The residence was once home to Baron Giacomo Nicolaci, a local aristocrat, but today is the city’s library.
+Via Nicolaci is also home to the spectacular purely Sicilian Baroque Villadorata Palace.
+The residence was once home to Baron Giacomo Nicolaci, a local aristocrat, but today it’s the city’s library.

-The 18th century palace has many striking features, most notably its wrought-iron balconies, with the theatrical figures hanging beneath.
-Look out for the mermaids, sphinxes and winged horses.
-Inside the palace are around 90 rooms, with some lavishly decorated, such as the Feast Room.
+The 18th century palace has many striking features.
+Most notably are the wrought-iron balconies and theatrical figures hanging beneath.
+See how many different figures you can count.
+I spotted mermaids, sphinxes and also winged horses.
+Inside the palace are around 90 rooms, some that are also lavishly decorated, such as the Feast Room.

 “The 18th century palace has many striking features, most notably its wrought-iron balconies, with the theatrical figures hanging beneath.”